mskf3000/Tutorials-and-Cheat-Sheets/MongoDB.md

 	db version v2.6.12
 	2016-09-13T10:39:01.986-0400 git version: d73c92b1c85703828b55c2916a5dd4ad46535f6a

+And the output should be something like this:

+	db version v2.6.12

+Get logging level information like this:

+	db.adminCommand({getParameter: 1, logLevel: 1});

+Get logging profiling status info like this:

+	db.getProfilingStatus();

 #### Pin a specific version of MongoDB.

 Although you can specify any available version of MongoDB, `aptitude` will upgrade the packages when a newer version becomes available.
 To prevent unintended upgrades, pin the package.
 To pin the version of MongoDB at the currently installed version, issue the following command sequence: